atolab/zenoh-web/content/blog/2021-11-09-ros2-zenoh-pico.md

 Although it seems a very simple demonstration, it is supported by several state-of-the-art technologies and protocols that are running under the hood.
 For you as a developer, being abstracted from all of them means that you can focus on the core business of your application.

-Moreover, Zenoh and Zenoh-pico are bridging the gap between ROS2 and microcontroller environments, allowing ROS2 users to make use of all its capabilities within their applications.
+Moreover, Zenoh and Zenoh-pico are bridging the gap between ROS 2 and microcontroller environments, allowing ROS 2 users to make use of all its capabilities within their applications.
 Summarizing some key points:
  - [Zenoh](https://github.com/eclipse-zenoh/zenoh) is hatching as a powerful and yet low overhead data-centric solution, extremely flexible to accommodate a wide range of distinct applications and use cases.
  - [Zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico) allows you to integrate Zenoh functionalities in your embedded systems and microcontrollers natively in C.
  - [Zenoh bridge for DDS](https://github.com/eclipse-zenoh/zenoh-plugin-dds) allows to (1) bridge DDS communications through Zenoh, and (2) reduce by up to 99.97% the discovery traffic between the nodes.